-Tom Kline is considered an expert on mass injury accidents and has been called on to comment on the fatal duck boat accident that occurred in Philadelphia in 2010.
+Tom Kline is considered an expert on mass injury accidents and has been called on to comment on the fatal duck boat accident that occurred in Philadelphia.
 (See news clip) He was a lead counsel in the Delaware River Pier 34 catastrophe that killed three young women and resulted in dozens of injuries.
 That case settled for $29.6 million.

 If you or a loved one were severely injured or killed in a boating accident, you may want to consider a boat accident lawsuit and should contact a boating accident lawyer for a free evaluation of your case.